-July 16, 2020
+July 16, 2020 | Updated: March 28, 2023

 The Scandinavians are a great place to start when looking at references for beautiful wall panelling.
 Alvar Aalto the mid-century Finnish architect was renowned for bringing the woods and forests of his native country into his interiors for both public and private projects.
 The walls of the homes he designed were considered transition spaces between the outdoors and the indoors.
 By installing timber wall and ceiling panelling in a vertical alignment the notion of trees and forestry is evoked.

 Panelling is the architectural equivalent of a warm embrace.
-Like fire the use of wood is a primordial element deeply connected with our notions of home and hearth.
+Like fire, the use of wood is a primordial element deeply connected with our notions of home and hearth.
 Wood panelling in the living room is therefore ideally suited to the chimney breast, whether it be a gas or coal fire.
-However a feature wall can also present an ideal opportunity for wood panelling or indeed can be used on more than one wall.
+However, a feature wall can also present an ideal opportunity for wood panelling or indeed can be used on more than one wall.

 The bathroom can also benefit from the aesthetic embellishment of wood wall panelling.
-Ceramic panelling is recommended in the bathroom to avoid problems with damp and humidity.
+Ceramic panelling is recommended in the bathroom to avoid problems with dampness and humidity.
 Used within a shower enclosure or a bath surround the effect can be enveloping or above a wash hand basin purely decorative.
 Click here for some visual inspiration and discover 5 amazing bathrooms with wood effect wall tiles.

-Within the bedroom a practical and attractive option is to combine the head board with wood panelling.
-The entire wall behind the bed can become a feature, and for an even more impacting finish use herringbone or chevron style timber effect ceramic tiles.
+Within the bedroom, a practical and attractive option is to combine the headboard with wood panelling.
+The entire wall behind the bed can become a feature, and for an, even more, impacting finish use herringbone or chevron-style timber effect ceramic tiles.